sleekmason/Lilidog/README.md

 Custom right-click menu with ease of use in mind.
 Easy access to root options, configurations, and toggles. <br/>
 Dmenu for an alternate menu source. - ALT + F2 pulls the full menu up, while ALT + F3 pulls up a <br/>
 customized menu with only the most commonly used apps.
 Customization available from the Openbox menu.
+Another menu option using wbar with pre-cofigured values can be turned on with Alt + F5 <br/> There are four pre-made wbar lines ready to mix and match whatever you come up with.

 PcManFM file manager has built in right-click options for Open in Terminal, and Open as Root.